Monday, December 11, 2006

 How do you do a MAP Test?

-Coach and I then use the PowerTap data and Cycling Peaks to analyse results.
+I then use the data recorded by the power meter and Cycling Peaks' WKO+ software to analyse the results.

 So what does a test result look like?

-Well here's a picture of the result of a recent ramp test:
+Well here's a picture of the result of a MAP test I've done (click on pic to see a bigger version):

 Alex's MAP Test